adsachdev/cse15l-lab-reports/labreport5.md

 ## Part 2 – Reflection
 I enjoyed learning about bash scripts and how to use them in lecture and lab.
-It was very intereseting to see the amount of commands you could carry out by writing them in the bash script i
+It was very intereseting to see the amount of commands you could carry out by writing them in the bash script direclty and running them altogether.